-Many resources are sharing the advice how to avoid budget overrun, but as we all know, people tendency is not to learn from other peoples mistakes, rather to make the mistakes themselves.
+Many resources are sharing advice on how to avoid budget overrun, but as we all know, people tendency is not to learn from other peoples mistakes, rather make the mistakes themselves.
 But how to deal with project cost overrun when you already are it the situation?
 In this article, I’m sharing some valuable suggestions that have helped me and can be helpful for your construction company.

-When I started my first company, I soon got into a trouble with projects budget overruns.
+When I started my first company, I soon got into trouble with projects budget overruns.
 You know that feeling when you want to get new customers and you trying to do everything to please them, including going extra miles and working on very thin margins.
 And this is a direct way to get into budget overrun.
 Since I have been in this situation personally and talking with many construction industry people I listed 7 key actions you can take really help when you face project budget overrun.

 If you already experiencing construction project cost overrun, take these actions:

 - Understand the real reasons why your budget overrun